 - Will’s abduction.
 The quest to find Will gives the season a constant feel of emergency, that he needs rescuing before the Big Bad makes him its next supper.
 It’s easy to ring tension out of rescue missions, and the tension stays constant throughout all the episodes.
 And if the demogorgon stands in the shadow of what follows — it doesn’t possess people or absorb flayed bodies — as a predator it does all it needs to do.
 For the kids’ first dip into the Upside Down, that’s a worst nightmare come to life.
 There are heavy shades of Alien, especially when Will is captured by the predator and joined to a facehugger.
 Not to mention the slug he vomits at the end.
 Giving Will minimal screen time this season also worked wonders in ratcheting up the suspense.
 The only glimpses we get are through Christmas lights repurposed as a Ouija Board, his terrified shouting through Joyce’s living room wall, and Eleven’s vision of him hunkering down in the shadow version of Castle Byers.

 - Mike and El.
 They are to Stranger Things as Frodo and Sam are to Lord of the Rings.
-Without them the story is hardly worth telling.
-Since watching season 1, I’ve had many dreams of Mike and El, sometimes as an invisible spectator, sometimes with me taking the role of Mike, other times as my past 12-year old self interacting with them and Lucas and Dustin.
+Without them the rest of the story is almost window dressing.
+Since watching season 1, I’ve dreamt of Mike and El, sometimes as an invisible spectator, sometimes with me taking the role of Mike, other times as my past 12-year old self interacting with them and Lucas and Dustin.
 Most of the time in Mike’s basement, where El still lives secretly, and the idea of that doesn’t seem surreal.
-From the start Mike is clearly in love with El though he’s hardly aware of it and could never admit it.
-He protects her, fights with her, cries with her, as only soulmates do.
+From the start Mike is in love with El though hardly aware of it.
+He protects her, fights with her, cries with her, as soulmates do.
 The pivotal moment is at the end of episode 3, when Will’s fake body is dragged from the river, and they all think it’s real.
 Mike’s furious reaction as he yells at El and runs home enraged, to the scoring of Peter Gabriel’s cover for David Bowie’s “Heroes”, is a rare piece of cinematic art.
 From that point on, Mike and El’s relationship is the keystone of the series.